-Pauline Davis, a member of the Saulteau First Nation, collects lichen.
-A self-described “elder in training,” Davis said, “I consider it an honor to be able to give back to the caribou. . . .
+Pauline Walker, a member of the Saulteau First Nation, collects lichen.
+A self-described “elder in training,” Walker said, “I consider it an honor to be able to give back to the caribou. . . .
 We want caribou here for our great-grandchildren.”

 The Twin Sisters Mountains are in the heart of the newly created Indigenous Protected Area, which is a central part of the new agreement between the Canadian government and the West Moberly and Saulteau First Nations.

 According to Ken Cameron, councilor and former Chief of Saulteau First Nation: “The Saulteau people were guided here by vision and ceremony from the Creator to find a safe sanctuary.
 [In the 1800s in Manitoba,] they were confined to a small reserve and they were [facing] starvation.
 Through prayer and ceremony, they asked for guidance, and they were given these Twin Sisters Mountains, a safe place to live forever with protection. . . .
 For us, it is a very sacred area.”